Yun Wang: Professional work in astrophysics

 Yun Wang is the PI of ATLAS Probe, a mission concept for a NASA probe-class space mission.
 ATLAS Probe will map the cosmic web of dark matter, and decode the physics of galaxy evolution.
 It will also provide definitive measurements on dark energy, explore dusty regions of the Inner Milky Way, and probe the formation history of the Outer Solar System.
-Yun Wang is also the PI of the space mission ISCEA (Infrared SmallSat for Cluster Evolution Astrophysics), selected by NASA in September 2018 for a mission concept study.
+Yun Wang was also the PI of the space mission ISCEA (Infrared SmallSat for Cluster Evolution Astrophysics), selected by NASA in September 2018 for a mission concept study.

+Yun Wang is the PI of SIRMOS (Satellite for InfraRed Multi-Object Spectroscopy), a NASA MIDEX mission concept under development, which will accomplish most of the ATLAS Probe science on a shorter timescale, and address major questions in cosmology formulated by the Astro2020 Decadal Survey.

 Her technical monograph "Dark Energy" (ISBN 978-3-527-40941-9) was published by Wiley in 2010.

-Her six most-cited recent papers are the following (with citations from INSPIRE-HEP):
+Her work on dark energy and cosmological constraints has been widely cited in the field (with citations from INSPIRE-HEP):